 Cycloheximide is a glutarimide antibiotic and natural fungicide isolated from Streptomyces griseus and a protein synthesis inhibitor in eukaryotic cells.
 It was discovered by Alma Whiffen-Barksdale of Upjohn Company in 1946.
 Cycloheximide is routinely used as a selection agent in several types of isolation media.
-In molecular biology, it can be us an experimental tool to determine the half-life of a protein, to study protein synthesis and degradation.
+In molecular biology, it can be used as an experimental tool to determine the half-life of a protein or to study protein synthesis and degradation.
 Cycloheximide can also be used in protein expression studies, translational profiling and ribosome profiling.

 Cycloheximide is soluble in DMSO and ethanol.